dukeforge/algorithmic-fairness/README.md

 ## Evaluation
 Once we build our model and train it, the final goal is to show it new, unseen data and evaluate its "performance".
 By performance, we mean using a menu of measurements that help the model-builder understand how good the model is at predicting an outcome (when compared to the actual known outcome of interest).
 As you will see in our multiple examples, there are a long list of performance metrics.

 But, the entire point of bias evaluation is to also ask a different set of probing questions.
 There are an additional set of measurements that are used for delving into how specific parameters (e.g., race) influence the model's predicted outcomes.
-For example, a model might have a True Positive Rate (or, Recall) of 90%, but we might be interested in also asking the question of "how does a given variable impact that performance or the final prediction?"
+For example, a model might have a True Positive Rate (or, Recall) of 90%, but we might be interested in also asking the question of "How does a given variable impact that performance or the final prediction?"
 We will get a better idea of these overlapping model metrics as we dive in to the different tools.

 ## Tools
 [Google’s What-If Tool](https://pair-code.github.io/what-if-tool/#demo-panel-all)